Germany's Unlimited Liability Culture

 Liability Insurance in Germany FAQ

-Not for most people — but it is for dog owners and certain professions.
-Even though it's not legally required for most individuals, it's considered absolutely essential in Germany because personal liability has no financial cap.
+Not for most people — but in Berlin, every dog owner is legally required to have dog liability insurance (Hundehaftpflichtversicherung) for all dogs, not just specific breeds, per Berlin's Dog Law (Hundegesetz Berlin).
+Personal liability insurance is considered absolutely essential in Germany because personal liability has no financial cap.
 85% of German households have it, and virtually every financial advisor recommends it.
 Going without it is one of the biggest financial risks you can take in Germany.

 Usually not, or only partially.
 Most foreign liability policies have territorial limits, don't cover German-specific risks like key loss (Schlüsselverlust), and may not meet German legal standards for coverage amounts.
 A German Privathaftpflichtversicherung is designed for the German legal environment and provides the protection you actually need.